Prepare Git repo for public release

 GitHub is an obvious first choice, as GitHub has by far the largest number of users and excellent integration with third party tools.
 Bitbucket and GitLab are two worthy alternatives.

-Create an empty Git repo at the website, then clone the empty repo you created to your computer.
+Create an empty Git repo at the website, then clone the empty repo you created to the computer.

 git clone https://github.invalid/username/myrepo